Oversampling and undersampling in data analysis: Motivation

 For these reasons, one will typically cleanse only as much data as is needed to answer a question with reasonable statistical confidence (see Sample Size), but not more than that.

-Oversampling techniques for classification problems
+Oversampling techniques

 Random oversampling

 Random Oversampling involves supplementing the training data with multiple copies of some of the minority classes.
 Oversampling can be done more than once (2x, 3x, 5x, 10x, etc.) This is one of the earliest proposed methods, that is also proven to be robust.
 Instead of duplicating every sample in the minority class, some of them may be randomly chosen with replacement.

 SMOTE

 There are a number of methods available to oversample a dataset used in a typical classification problem (using a classification algorithm to classify a set of images, given a labelled training set of images).
 The most common technique is known as SMOTE: Synthetic Minority Over-sampling Technique.
 However, this technique has been shown to yield poorly calibrated models, with an overestimated probability to belong to the minority class.

 To illustrate how this technique works consider some training data which has s samples, and f features in the feature space of the data.
 Note that these features, for simplicity, are continuous.
 As an example, consider a dataset of birds for classification.
 The feature space for the minority class for which we want to oversample could be beak length, wingspan, and weight (all continuous).
 To then oversample, take a sample from the dataset, and consider its k nearest neighbors (in feature space).
 To create a synthetic data point, take the vector between one of those k neighbors, and the current data point.
 Multiply this vector by a random number x which lies between 0, and 1.
 Add this to the current data point to create the new, synthetic data point.

 Many modifications and extensions have been made to the SMOTE method ever since its proposal.